PayalLakra/NeuroEgg/README.md

-# NeuroEgg
+# NeuroEgg Game

-This project connects to a BLE EMG device, processes real-time muscle activity data, and triggers keyboard actions based on the processed signal.
+This project connects to a NPG-Lite device via bluetooth, processes real-time muscle activity data, and triggers keyboard actions based on the processed signal.

 ## Features
 - Connects to a BLE device and receives EMG data.